Prometheus Trust

 Papers should be around 2500-3000 words or 20 minutes’ presentation (we usually allow a further 15-20 minutes for a question and answer session after each presentation).

-The conference will be opened formally on the evening of Friday 23rd, with a keynote address from Professor Angie Hobbs FRSA: Philosophy in an age of Uncertainty
+The conference will be opened formally on the evening of Friday 28th, with a keynote address from Professor Michael Griffin:

-On Saturday 24th the Thomas Taylor Lecture will be delivered by Professor Douglas Hedley - Philosophy and Play
+On Saturday 29th the Thomas Taylor Lecture will be delivered - by Professor Sara Ahbel-Rappe

 * * * *